Hennweiler: Jewish history

 In 1933, the year when Adolf Hitler and the Nazis seized power in Germany, there were still 30 Jews living in Hennweiler.
 In the years that followed, though, some of the Jews emigrated in the face of the boycotting of their businesses, the progressive stripping of their rights and repression, all brought about by the Nazis.
 On the evening after Kristallnacht (9–10 November 1938), there were excesses in the village at the NSDAP district leader's urging.
 In the violence that ensued, the synagogue was desecrated, among other things.
 The last four Jewish families left Hennweiler in August and September 1939 and moved to Cologne or Nuremberg.
-The last four members of the Jewish community in Bruschied were deported to the camps in 1942.
-According to Yad Vashem’s lists and information from the work Gedenkbuch - Opfer der Verfolgung der Juden unter der nationalsozialistischen Gewaltherrschaft in Deutschland 1933–1945 (“Memorial Book – Victims of the Persecution of Jews under the National Socialist Tyranny in Germany 1933–1945”), the following members of Hennweiler's Jewish community fell victim to the Holocaust (along with their birth years):
+The last four members of the Jewish community in Bruschied were deported to concentration camps in 1942.
+According to Yad Vashem's lists and information from the work Gedenkbuch - Opfer der Verfolgung der Juden unter der nationalsozialistischen Gewaltherrschaft in Deutschland 1933–1945 ("Memorial Book – Victims of the Persecution of Jews under the National Socialist Tyranny in Germany 1933–1945"), the following members of Hennweiler's Jewish community fell victim to the Holocaust (along with their birth years):